-It can be difficult to find the right shampoo that works best for curls, giving them that shiny bounce and body that we all want.
-On top of that, everyone has different hair texture and different types of curls – your best shampoo for curly hair will change depending on these factors.
+It can be difficult to find your personal best shampoo for curly hair, giving that shiny bounce and body that we all want.
+Everyone has different hair texture and different types of curls – the results of different shampoos will change depending on these factors.

-So, it’s important to start your search by figuring out your hair type and issues you want to solve (such as dryness, frizziness, oily scalp, etc.)
+So, before you pick a product, it’s important to start your search by figuring out your curl type and pinpointing issues you want to solve (such as dryness, frizziness, oily scalp, etc.)

 To take it a step further, curly-haired girls should define their curl type to help make product purchases easier.
 The best shampoos will change for those with kinky curls, tight curls, loose curls, or wavy curls.
 That said, most curls and waves are prone to dryness and crave moisture.

-Keeping common curly issues in mind, we’ve put together the top shampoo choices for every type of hair (with options for every budget).
+Keeping common curly issues in mind, we’ve put together a list of the best shampoo for curly hair

 Best Shampoo for Curly Hair

-Known as one of the top brands for curly hair, this Ouidad shampoo promotes curl health and moisture without making your hair feel heavy.
+Known as one of the best shampoos for curly hair, this Ouidad shampoo promotes curl health and moisture without making your hair feel heavy.

 This product is especially great for tight curls!
 They have quite a few other shampoos for various hair issues, so browse through these as well.